vaddi/OML/README.md

 ## Issuses ##

 *  The Add-Link on create and edit Pages are stil brocken.
 The new javascript var wouldn't saved by submit.
-*  A h1 Element will breake padding of the Entry
+*  The Atomfeed is invalid and will not work

 ## Credits ##